-On top of that, Chung, et al[18] investigated the role of vagal and efferent adrenergic innervation coordinating the gastric and small intestinal MMCs after removal of the pylorus, duodenum, and upper jejunum in three dogs.
-They concluded duodenectomy could reestablish the gastric MMC-like activity without motilin peak after 1-4 months, and it appeared to require extrinsic innervation.
-PD sometimes (It depends on surgeons’ preference and disease extent.) requires for extensive soft tissue dissection around major arterial system, including celiac axis, common hepatic artery, and superior mesenteric artery for margin-negative resection.
-Too much dissection of soft tissue (for example, extended PD) can result in surgical denervation of visceral autonomic nerves and can be one of the reasons for transient delayed gastric emptying in clinical setting[19,20].
+Furthermore, Chung et al[18] investigated the role of vagal and efferent adrenergic innervation to coordinate the gastric and small intestinal MMCs after removing the pylorus, duodenum, and upper jejunum in three dogs.
+They concluded that duodenectomy could reestablish gastric MMC-like activity without motilin, showing a peak after 1-4 months, and it appeared to require extrinsic innervation.
+PD sometimes (depending on the surgeons’ preference and disease extent.) requires extensive soft tissue dissection around a major arterial system, including the celiac axis, common hepatic artery, and superior mesenteric artery for margin-negative resection.
+Too much dissection of soft tissue (for example, extended PD) can result in surgical denervation of visceral autonomic nerves and can be one of the reasons for transient delayed gastric emptying in a clinical setting[19,20].

-From the brief review of literatures, it was noted that duodenectomy not only disrupts coordination of gastric and intestinal MMC, but also disrupts the coordination between interdigestive motility and pancreatic secretion, and abolishes the

-interdigestive cyclic variations in plasma gastrointestinal hormones such as motilin, CCK, gastrin, and pancreatic polypeptide (PP).
-In addition, extensive soft tissue dissection-induced disconnection of neural stimulation and secondary postoperative inflammatory insults could make pathophysiological changes after PD attribute to clinical delay of postoperative recovery.
+Based on this brief review of the literature, it can be noted that duodenectomy not only disrupts the coordination of gastric and intestinal MMC but also disrupts the coordination between inter-digestive motility and pancreatic secretion and abolishes the inter-digestive cyclic variations in plasma gastrointestinal hormones, such as motilin, CCK, gastrin, and pancreatic polypeptide (PP).
+Additionally, extensive soft tissue dissection-induced disconnection of neural stimulation and secondary postoperative inflammatory insults can cause pathophysiological changes after PD, which can be attributed to a clinical delay in postoperative recovery.

-Metabolic Surgery-like Effect
+Metabolic Surgery-like Effects

-The bariatric surgical procedures were attempted to promote weight loss by restricting food intake or leading to the malabsorption.
+The bariatric surgical procedures were attempted to promote weight loss by restricting food intake and promoting malabsorption.
 The most commonly performed procedures were Roux-en-Y gastric bypass (46.6%), vertical sleeve gastrectomy (27.8%), adjustable gastric banding (17.8%), and biliopancreatic diversion with duodenal switch (2.2%)[21].
-Interestingly, when looking at schematic figures showing PD, it is noted that PD is somewhat appear Roux-en-Y gastric bypass (Figure 1).
-The food passage after PD may be similar to that after Roux-en-Y gastric bypass, bypassing duodenum and passing directly into distal jejunum.
-Natural bile and pancreatic flow can be thought our Roux-en-Y loop in PD.
-Therefore, PD might have physiological changes that appear after bariatric surgery.
+Interestingly, when looking at schematic figures showing PD, it could be noted that PD is somewhat similar in appearance to Roux-en-Y gastric bypass (Figure 1).
+The food passage after PD could be similar to that after Roux-en-Y gastric bypass, bypassing duodenum and passing directly into distal jejunum.
+Natural bile and pancreatic flow can be thought of as a Roux-en-Y loop in PD.
+Therefore, PD might cause the physiological changes that appear after bariatric surgery.

-Especially, glucagon-like peptide-1 (GLP-1) is interesting gastrointestinal hormone.
-After Roux-en-Y gastric bypass, GLP-1 is secreted by the L cells of the small bowel, with higher concentrations in the distal ileum and colon.
+Notably, glucagon-like peptide-1 (GLP-1) is an interesting gastrointestinal hormone.
+After Roux-en-Y gastric bypass, GLP-1 is secreted by L cells of the small bowel, with higher concentrations in the distal ileum and colon.
 This peptide is produced in response to a meal and decreases food intake through its effects on the hypothalamus and brainstem.
-In addition, GLP-1 is known to slow gastric emptying, inhibit glucagon release and stimulate the pancreas to secrete insulin (incretin effect).[22,23] Recently, You, et al[24] showed that about 30% of the patients with PD were found to have hypertrophic change in remnant pancreas, and Wu, et al[25] also reported that resolution of diabetes after PD.
-They observed resolution of long-standing diabetes after PD in patients with (3, 9.1 % of 33 patients, P = 0.005) and without (6, 9.8 % of 61 patients) pancreatic cancer, suggesting that PD-associated anatomical changes may play an important role in resolution of DM after PD.
+Additionally, GLP-1 is known to slow gastric emptying, inhibit glucagon release and stimulate the pancreas to secrete insulin (incretin effect).[22,23] Recently, You et al[24] showed that ~30% of patients with PD were found to have hypertrophic changes in the remnant pancreas, and Wu et al[25] also reported resolution of diabetes after PD.
+They observed resolution of long-standing diabetes after PD in patients with (3, 9.1 % of 33 patients, P = 0.005) and without (6, 9.8 % of 61 patients) pancreatic cancer, suggesting that PD-associated anatomical changes might play an important role in the resolution of DM after PD.